robbintt/outlines/summaries/rules_for_radicals_1971.md

     - Do it for, and with, people
 4. `If the real radical finds that having long hair sets up psychological barriers to communication and organization, he cuts his hair.`
     - Start your battle where the world is, not where you would like it to be.
-    - Work inside the system: `Dostoyevsky said that taking a new step is what people fear the most.
+    - Work inside the system

+> Dostoyevsky said that taking a new step is what people fear the most.
 Any revolutionary change must be preceded by a passive, affirmative, non-challenging attitude toward change among the mass of our people.
 They must feel so frustrated, so defeated, so lost, so futureless in the prevailing system that they are willing to let go of the past and chance the future.
 That acceptance is the reformation essential to any revolution.
 To bring on this reformation requires that the organizer work inside the system, among not only the middle class but the 40 percent of American families... whose income ranges from $5000 to$10000 a year [in 1971 dollars]...
-IF we fail to communicate with them... they will move to the right... maybe they will anyways, but lets not let it happen by default.`
+IF we fail to communicate with them... they will move to the right... maybe they will anyways, but lets not let it happen by default. (p. xix)

 #### Non-Violence

 Violence is absurd when the other side has all the guns.

-Just one violent incident like has happened in the US `would have resulted in a sweeping purge and mass executions in Russia, China, or Cuba.
-Lets keep some perspective.
+> Just one violent incident like has happened in the US would have resulted in a sweeping purge and mass executions in Russia, China, or Cuba.
+Lets keep some perspective. (paraphrased)

 Remember that we have the freedom to fight with our words and to build an opposition base against the administration.